JakDaniels/BlenderScripts/README.md

 This script converts mesh tiles produced by L3DT into a single mesh that can be imported into OpenSim.
 It's a shell script that uses Blender to do the hard work and it assumes the following prerequisites:

-You have a directory structure something like this
+You have a directory structure something like this:

 	~